observablehq/runtime/CONTRIBUTING.md

 ## Development

-We use Yarn 1.x (Classic).
+We use pnpm.
 To install dependencies:

 ```
-yarn
+pnpm i
 ```

 To run tests with Mocha:

 ```
-yarn test
+pnpm run test
 ```